What is Form 8300

 Received Payments Abroad?
 Remember FBAR & FATCA

-With that said, it is also important to note that the business and/or the owner will have other reporting requirements in accordance with the Internal Revenue Service, FATCA and FinCEN.
+But, it is also important to note that the business and/or the owner will have other reporting requirements in accordance with the Internal Revenue Service, FATCA and FinCEN.

 The most important reporting requirements usually involve the following: